bobbytitch/seditiontracker.github.io/docs/_suspects/ronald-sandlin.md

 courthouse:
 raid:
 perpwalk:
-quote: "We are not terrorists.
-We occupied and for the most part left that place relatively put together all things considered"
+quote: 'We are not terrorists.
+We occupied and for the most part left that place relatively put together all things considered'
 title: Ronald Sandlin charged on January 28th, 2021
 description: Click for latest case details.
 Suspects innocent until proven guilty.
 author: seditiontrack